Prior to teaching, the first step is conducting an assessment of the student’s current skills, to create measureable goals.

 - Prompting, fading and other evidence-based teaching procedures

 - Parent involvement via daily communication forms and IEP meetings

 - Reinforcement and focus on building cooperation and self-esteem

 - A supervisory and data collection system

-- Parent training to be offered at minimum 2 times per year
+- Parent training to be offered at minimum two times per year

-- Teacher training to be conducted at minimum 4 times a year
+- Teacher training to be conducted at minimum four times a year

 THE APEX PROGRAM:

 This program is a 6:1 ratio classroom of students with a 251-253 matrix number unless given special consideration from our clinical director.
 This is a highly academic program with emphasis on social, emotional, and academic skills.
-These students have individualized goals aligned to the common core standards of Florida for their grade level, however, for students not performing at grade level work will be modified at an adaptive pace.
+These students have individualized goals aligned to the Common Core standards of Florida for their grade levels.
+However, for students not performing at grade level, work will be modified at an adaptive pace.
 The students will be responsible for completing weekly homework and returning it to their teacher.
 Curriculum for The Apex Program includes social decision making and problem solving.
-Concepts in the areas of self-control, social awareness, feeling awareness, and decision making are addressed in small groups and virtually infused throughout the school day.
-This curriculum is an evidence based approach to building skills that students need for success in school and in life.
+Concepts in the areas of self-control, social awareness, feeling awareness and decision making are addressed in small groups and virtually infused throughout the school day.
+This curriculum is an evidence-based approach to building skills that students need for success in school and in life.
 Integrating this curriculum into the academic work of our students builds their social emotional learning and enriches their academic achievements by linking cognitive, social, and emotional processes.

 VERBAL BEHAVIOR CLASSROOMS:

 These classrooms are for students with a 254 or 255 matrix number unless given special consideration from our clinical director.
 These classrooms have either a 4:1 or 5:1 student teacher ratio.